wttech/aet/documentation/src/main/wiki/TestExecutor.md

 ### Test Executor

-The Test Executor module is an entry point of the test suite processing.
+The Test Executor module is a part of [[Web API|WebAPI]] and an entry point of the test suite processing.
 It exposes endpoints which client applications can use to run the test suite and check the processing status by sending the simple HTTP requests.

 The heart of this module is the SuiteExecutor OSGi service.
 This service is responsible for starting the test suite execution and storing the processing status.
 It communicates directly with the AET Runner via ActiveMQ.